tmobile/jazz/serverless-config-pack/README.md

-## Serverless Configuration files
+## Serverless configuration files

-Thes are the Serverless Configuration files for different runtime environments to be used in the Jenkins CI/CD for building respective projects types.
+Serverless configuration files for different runtime environments to be used in the CI/CD workflow for building respective services.